 Manchester United, Liverpool and Arsenals deserve respect, but just remember until a few years ago, Chelsea were smaller than us in profile, and until a few minutes ago, Manchester City were something of a laughing-stock.

 For the record, I’ve only asked for an autograph once – Pele.
-As my colleague said at the time: “Clint Eastwood – whatever, George Clooney – who cares, Angelina Jolie – boring, but this is Pele…we’ve just got to!”
+As my colleague said at the time: “Clint Eastwood…whatever, George Clooney… who cares, but this is Pele…we’ve just got to!”

-Actors are manufactured by film studios to become famous to help sell movies, football players though are more deserving of their fame.
-They become famous due to a direct link to supporters; providing thrills, joy and a whole spectrum of emotions (and reasons to get on the beer).
-That’s why we wear their names on the back of our shirts.
-You don’t normally wear actors or showbiz people’s names in such a way!
+They become famous due to a direct link to supporters; providing thrills, joy and a whole spectrum of emotions.
+That’s why fans wear their names on the back of their shirts.
+You don’t normally wear actors or showbiz people’s names in such a way.

 In the context of football, actors are just normal football fans like you and I.

-Interviews with Viggo Mortensen (Lord of the Rings) always start with a catch-up on how his favourite Argentine football team San Lorenzo is doing (he also writes a column for their website).
+Interviews with Viggo Mortensen (Lord of the Rings), normally begin with a catch-up on how his favourite Argentine football team San Lorenzo is doing (he also writes a column for their website).

-I remember chatting to actor Clive Owen (Liverpool fan) the day after Ashley Young had scored the injury time winner vs Everton in the 3-2 thriller.
+I remember once interviewing actor Clive Owen (Liverpool fan), the day after Ashley Young had scored the injury time winner vs Everton in the 3-2 thriller.
 He was gushing so much about Young’s strike, that it was difficult to get him back on track to do the interview.

-I’ve also spoken Villa with James McAvoy (Celtic fan) on the merits of Shaun Malony, discussed Martin O’Neil with actor Stephen Graham (Snatch, This is England) and asked director Spike Lee (Arsenal fan) for a character reference for Randy Lerner (gave him the thumbs up!)
+I’ve also spoken Villa with James McAvoy (Celtic fan) on the merits of Shaun Malony, discussed Martin O’Neil with actor Stephen Graham (Snatch, This is England) and asked director Spike Lee (Arsenal fan) for a character reference for Randy Lerner (gave him the thumbs up – “He’s from Brooklyn”).

 Football, as always, is the great leveler.

-The irony when you see Tom Hank’s interview by the Timbers reporter , with Hanks talking about the ‘AV’s’ and Villa being formed in ‘1888 ‘ (not 1874), it’s clear that it’s Hanks who is suffering from being starstruck the most… by the might of the Villa!
+The irony when you see Tom Hank’s interview by the Timbers reporter , with Hanks talking about the ‘AV’s’ and Villa being formed in ‘1888 ‘ (not 1874), it’s clear that it’s Hanks who is suffering from being starstruck the most… by the wonder of the Villa.